aquilesC/aquiles.me/content/Digital Gardens for Knowledge Generation.md

 title: Digital gardens for knowledge generation
 status: draft
 ---
-To make the best of the notes that we take there are different approaches. [[The Luhmann method]] of note-taking has a very well defined structure, including [[transient notes]], [[literature notes]], and [[permanent notes]].
+To make the best of the notes that we take there are different approaches. [[Luhmann method]] of note-taking has a very well defined structure, including [[transient notes]], [[Literature Notes]], and [[permanent notes]].
 However, the digital medium allows a much more flexible approach.
 For example, we can use [[backlinks are the core of my digital garden|backlinks]], which is knowing not only where a link goes to, but also how a certain note can be reached.
 This idea alone enables us to explore possibilities way beyond what Luhmann himself imagined.

 !!! image medium
 	![Graph of Notes of this website](/graph_of_my_notes.png)

-On the other hand, while the [[The Luhmann method|Zettelkasten method]] may be very useful for people trying to build new knowledge, publish books or papers, it may become too convoluted for people [[Digital Gardens for Content Creation|creating content]].
+On the other hand, while the [[Luhmann method|Zettelkasten method]] may be very useful for people trying to build new knowledge, publish books or papers, it may become too convoluted for people [[Digital Gardens for Content Creation|creating content]].
 For instance, the sources of *literature notes* can be websites or Twitter threads which are harder to reference properly.

 <blockquote class="quoteback" darkmode="" data-title="Archiving%20URLs" data-author="Gwern Branwen" cite="https://www.gwern.net/Archiving-URLs">
 Links on the Internet last forever or a year, whichever comes first.
 This is a major problem for anyone serious about writing with good references, as link rot will cripple several percent of all links each year, and compounding.